 While the procedure itself only takes about 12 minutes, LipiFlow results last a year or longer.
 Longevity may depend on the severity of your symptoms and how well you follow your aftercare protocol.
 Visiting us for regular follow-ups helps maintain your results.

-LipiFlow may not be a suitable treatment for patients with active eye infections or other chronic or underlying eye conditions.
+LipiFlow may not be suitable for patients with active eye infections or other chronic or underlying eye conditions.
 Additionally, it may not be appropriate for those who recently had eye surgery.
 Our providers will help you determine if LipiFlow is safe and suitable for your needs.

 A bandage contact lens is typically worn for a few days to a few weeks, depending on the condition being treated.
 Your eye doctor will provide specific instructions based on your individual needs.